Join Assert Labs

 • -We believe in compensating exceptional talent exceptionally well.
 We benchmark our compensation against the top 90th percentile for each role, and we're committed to working with candidates we're excited about to ensure they are excited too.

 • -We have an academic as well as competitive spirit.
 We enjoy thought exercises, math puzzles, intellectual inquiry, and vigorous debates.
-Outside of working hours we enjoy playing board games like Chess, Go, and Diplomacy.

 Role: Systems Engineer